-Banff Open Top Tours REVIEW
+Banff Open Top Touring: Full Review

-The Banff Open Top Tours Experience
+The Banff Open Top Tour Experience

-The tour is inspired by the original Brewster brothers led-tour that was developed in the 1930s – the stylish automobile is modeled after the iconic, original vehicle that hosted the rich and famous who traveled to Banff almost 100 years ago.
+The tour is inspired by the original Brewster brothers-led tour that was developed in the 1930s.
+The stylish automobile is modeled after the iconic, original vehicle that hosted the rich and famous who traveled to Banff almost 100 years ago.

 Along with the vintage vehicle, the knowledgeable tour guides are dressed to fit the decade to give the full immersive experience.